LINCKODE/BVS/README.md

 # BVS

-BVS is a build versioning server written in Kotlin and Java that uses the Spring Framework.
+BVS is a build versioning server written in Kotlin that uses the Spring Framework.

 ## Features
   - Apps and users are easy to manage using the REST API